 Performing the calculation

-Now that the UI is compete, let us turn our attention to the functionality.
+Now that the UI is complete, let us turn our attention to the functionality.
 Follow these steps to define the functionality of the app:

-1. In the code-behind file, let us define variables to define the bill amount, tip %, tip amount, number of people who will be splitting the bill and the amount to be paid by each person.
+In the code-behind file, let us define variables to define the bill amount, tip %, tip amount, number of people who will be splitting the bill and the amount to be paid by each person.
 Now, define the variables billAmount, tipAmount and amountPerPerson variables as shown in the following code: